‘I Go Hard Like Vladimir Putin’: Watch Hit Video By Putin-Loving African Rappers

 In 2007 they both relocated from the city formerly known as Stalingrad to the Russian Federation capital of Moscow — and neither say they have ever experienced a racist incident in Russia.

-Seven years later, they came up with their song “I Go Hard Like Vladimir Putin,” which they say was designed to inspire other Africans by holding up the Russian political strongman as a role model.
+Seven years later, they came up with their song, “I Go Hard Like Vladimir Putin,” which they say was designed to inspire other Africans by holding up the Russian political strongman as a role model.

 “It’s most definitely a tribute,” King told the Vocative pop culture site.